datacamp-content-public/courses-word-embedding-javedali-shaikh/slides/chapter_1_6bed2faf6b0fd7522a6aba3babdffac1.md

 `@script`
 Some of the useful methods of Gensim downloader are; api.info(): this will print all the important information available for all the datasets and models in Genism data repository.
-If you are interested in particular model, just pass the name as the first parameter to info method.
-This will print important information about the model or dataset.
-As you can see this print the file size, the dimensions and etc.

 ---